Site Search

 2. Perform SAML login operation on Splunk Cloud and confirm that you can log in successfully.

-3. Obtain and decode the SAML response from Okta CIC from the HAR file obtained on the web browser.
+3. Obtain and decode the SAML response from Auth0 using the HAR file obtained on the web browser.

 4. Check that the attributes and values specified in the Action are added in the SAML response.